 We finally reached Polebridge Ranger Station, driving over 30 miles in a little over an hour.
 Here sits the park’s first ranger station, first established before the park itself.
 The historic district formerly included of five cabins, one barn, an oil house, a woodshed converted to a checking station, a garage, generator house, fire cache, washhouse, and a residential home.
 More buildings were added later, but all of that burned down in the 1988 Red Bench Fire.
 The checking station and the ranger station residence were the only survivors.

 From the Polebridge Ranger Station, we drove another six miles.
 Bowman Lake road winds narrowly up toward the lake, through a dense regrowing forest.
 We collapsed our side mirrors and used several pullouts to avoid oncoming cars.

 When we reached Bowman Lake there little no parking, anywhere.
 It looks like a lot of visitors had the same idea as we did!
 We were barely able to navigate the path already thick with vehicles just to get out.
-When the guide books say “not commonly visited,” they weren’t taking about a superbly sunny Wednesday in the middle of August.
+When the guidebooks say “not commonly visited,” they weren’t talking about a superbly sunny Wednesday in the middle of August.

 We gave up on Bowman and started driving back to Polebridge.
 Along the way, we saw a couple driving a large truck camper.
 Hitch warned the other driver of the impending tight road.